How to write a Zarr store - 2.0#

 )

-Internally, a zarr store is made up of a hierarchy of directories containing the data chunks for each variable.
-By default, all data chunks are stored in one directory per variable, with dimensions being separated by a dot in the filename (e.g. 0.1.2).
-This can result in millions of files in a single directory, which doesn’t play well with certain file systems (e.g. LUSTRE).
+Internally, a Zarr store consists of directories containing data chunks for each variable.
+By default, when writing data in Zarr v2 format, all data chunks are stored in one directory per variable, with dimensions separated by a dot in the file name (e.g. 0.1.2).
+For larger datasets, this can result in millions of files in a single directory, which certain file systems (e.g. LUSTRE) do not handle well.

-One way around this is to use / as the dimension separator, creating additional levels of directories, each containing significantly fewer files.
+One solution is to use / as the so called dimension separator, creating additional levels of directories, each containing significantly fewer files.
+When writing Zarr according to the v3 specification (zarr_format=3), this nested directory structure is used by default.

 Enable retries via HTTP#